towicode/verssa-automation/README.md

 python automate.py
 ```
 ## Adding modules
-Modules need to be named after their corosponding file-type.
+Modules need to be named after their corresponding file-type.
 For example: Data.qmg -> qmg.py.

-For an example of how a module please see qmg.py and automation.py
+For an example of how a module works please see qmg.py and automation.py.

 Each module is passed the following via args:
 1. obj -> the IRODs object